 4. Fix bad sectors or change a new hard drive

 Bad sectors might cause hard disk drive failure, which will cause Windows 7 blue screen.
 You can run Windows 7 built-in Error-checking tool to fix bad sectors.
+You may also try to format hard drive on Windows 7 to repair bad sectors.
 Or you can change a new hard drive to install it on your computer.

 5. Make use of the last known good configuration